musadiqpeerzada/portfolio/data/blog/solid-principles.md

 Now we can substitute Ostrich or Parrot in place of WalkingBird and Parrot in place of FlyingBird without being surprised.

-### Steps
+### Steps to apply

-To adhere to LSP when starting a project from scratch, consider the following general steps:
+To make our system adhere to LSP, we can follow the following general steps:

 - **Define Clear Contracts**: Ensure that each class has a clear and concise contract(methods and properties).
 This includes pre-conditions, post-conditions, and invariants that the class must adhere to.
 - **Use Substitution Mindset**: When designing subclasses, think about whether they can truly substitute the parent class.
 Any method in a subclass should be able to work as a drop-in replacement for the same method in the parent class without altering the desirable properties of the program (correctness, task performed, etc.).
 - **Ensure Behavioral Compatibility**: Subclasses should not only adhere to the structure of the superclass but also to its behavior.
 This means that subclasses should not alter the expected behavior of the superclass.
 For example, if a method in the superclass returns an integer within a certain range, the subclass method should adhere to the same constraints.
 - **Substitute Exceptions Carefully**: If a method in the superclass does not declare or throw certain exceptions, the subclass method should avoid introducing new checked exceptions, as this would alter the expected behavior and potentially break client code that uses the superclass.
 - **Use Composition Over Inheritance**: When in doubt, prefer composition over inheritance.
 If a subclass cannot fully adhere to the contract of the superclass, it might be better to use composition to reuse the functionality instead of inheritance.

-By following these steps, we can ensure the design adheres to the Liskov Substitution Principle from the outset, leading to a more robust, maintainable, and scalable system.

 ### Conclusion